Ten de Shōwaru Cupid: Koinobori-gumi

 The eldest daughter of the Koinobori family.
 24 years old.
 A high school teacher.
 However, she loves alcohol and cigarettes, and has gone drinking with her students and gotten them all drunk, making her an extremely problematic teacher.
-Her mother is "the granddaughter of the Kanto Daigoku Rengokai Chairman," and due to her yakuza bloodline, she has an old-fashioned side.
-Among the sisters, she most overtly looks down on Ryuji (竜次).
+Her mother is "the granddaughter of the Kanto Daigoku Rengokai Chairman", and due to her yakuza bloodline, she has an old-fashioned side.
+Among the sisters, she most overtly looks down on Ryuji.